top of page

 3. A brief CV with full contact information

-Please submit these as a single PDF document, with your last name in the document title, to Justine Murison, C19 Membership Chair at c19travelfund@gmail.com, no later than January 31, 2022.
-Note: you should receive a confirmation of receipt within 48 hours of your submission.
-If you do not receive confirmation, please write again to confirm receipt of your application.
-The recipients of the grant will be announced on February 18, 2022.
-Please contact Justine Murison if you have other questions about the Travel Fund.
+Please submit these as a single PDF document, with your last name in the document title, to Matthew Suazo, C19 Membership Chair, at C19travelfund2024@gmail.com no later than January 31, 2024.
+(Note: you should receive a confirmation of receipt within 48 hours of your submission.
+If you do not receive confirmation, please write again to confirm receipt of your application.)
+The recipients of the grant will be announced by February 12, 2024.
+Please feel free to contact me directly (suazom@kenyon.edu) if you have questions about the application process.

 Thank you in advance for your generosity and consideration,